-- The email address on your profile is never sent to any other site (including WordPress) and it is never shown on your website (unless you decided to display it, or use a theme that displays the email address).
+- Your email address is never sent to any other site (including WordPress) and it is never shown on your site (unless you publish it, or use a particular WordPress theme that displays the email address).

-- Only registered users of your site have access to the e-mail address you have entered.
+- Only registered users of your blog can access the email address you provide.

 - Each user’s email address must be unique.

-Installing certain plugins on your site (e.g. for adding social media features), may insert or remove fields in the User Profile screen (e.g. add a Twitter username field, insert extra options related to the plugin, etc…)
+Installing certain plugins on your site (e.g. for adding social media features), may add or remove fields in the User Profile area (e.g. add a Twitter username field, insert extra fields related to the plugin, etc…)

-As mentioned earlier, the Profile area has a number of fields that allow you to enter additional contact information such as:
+As mentioned previously, your Profile section has a number of fields that allow you to enter additional contact information such as:

-Most users just ignore this section.
-Some WordPress theme developers, however, may choose to customize their templates to display this and other contact information.
+Normally, most users just ignore this section.
+Some WordPress theme developers, however, may choose to display this and other contact information in their themes.

 If this is the case, then you can set up accounts with these services (if you haven’t already done so) and then add your details to the appropriate fields in the Contact Info section.

 WordPress provides default fields for the following services:

 AIM is a desktop and mobile chat application that lets you chat with friends or collaborate on a group project online …